 21. Blood soup

 Making blood soup is a bit complicated.
 First, you need to get your hands on a sheep or goat.
 Then, you’ll have to slit their neck and drain their blood into a container until it’s full.
-Once that’s done, add some salt and pepper before mixing the whole thing together into a sludge-like consistency.
+Once that’s done, add salt and pepper before mixing the whole thing into a sludge-like consistency.

 22. Cockroach milk